-When you or your loved one fall victim to disability, it becomes necessary to make some changes in your home.
-One major thing to consider is the instillation of a stairlift to allow easy movement.
+Grants can go a long way in helping you.
+When you or your loved one fall victim to a disability, it becomes necessary to make some changes in your home.
+One major thing to consider is the installation of a stairlift to allow easy movement.

 These in-house modifications can be expensive because you have to go through home renovation to make instillation easier.